Shaman Ghost

 Shaman Ghost (foaled May 5, 2012) is a retired Thoroughbred racehorse who won the 2015 Queen's Plate and was named Canadian Champion Three-Year-Old Colt.
 In 2016, he won two graded stakes races in the United States, including the prestigious Woodward Stakes.
 He started 2017 with a runner-up performance in the world's richest horse race, the Pegasus World Cup, followed up by wins in the Santa Anita Handicap and Pimlico Special.
 He was inducted into the Canadian Horse Racing Hall of Fame in 2018.

 Background

 Shaman Ghost was bred in Canada by Frank Stronach's Adena Springs and raced as a homebred for Stronach Stables.
 His sire Ghostzapper and grandsire Awesome Again also ran for Stronach, winning the Breeders' Cup Classic in 2003 and 1998 respectively.
 Ghostzapper was a "freakishly talented" racehorse whose career as a stallion has been somewhat hampered by the fact that his best runners tend to develop late.
 Shaman Ghost was the third foal and first winner out of Getback Time, a stakes-placed mare by Gilded Time.

 Racing career

-Shaman Ghost raced only twice as a two-year-old, finishing out of the money both times.
+Shaman Ghost raced twice as a two-year-old, finishing out of the money both times.
 "He was never a precocious two-year-old.
 He was a slow learner," his trainer Brian Lynch said later.
 "I always thought he was talented, it just took him a few starts to get it together."